Recent ram-raids prompt revamp of bollard installation process

 "We have been talking to our business community and we know they are doing it really tough at the moment," Parking Services and Compliance group manager John Strawbridge said.

+An Auckland Transport staff member had been dedicated to handling all applications and a senior member of its leadership team would oversee work with Auckland Council, police and business leaders on longer-term solutions including alternatives to bollards.

-Auckland Transport would consider applications for bollards if a business had experienced ram-raiding or repeated vehicle accidents, he said.
+Auckland Transport would consider applications for bollards if a business had experienced ram-raiding or repeated vehicle accidents, Strawbridge said.

 "Each application will be assessed on its merits and we'll work closely with businesses and business associations to reach the best solution for public safety."